 Make healthier food choices

 While you may need to make major changes to your family’s eating habits, changing everything at once usually leads to cheating or giving up.
-Instead, start by making small, gradual steps—like adding a salad to dinner every night or swapping out French fries for steamed vegetables—rather than one big drastic switch.
+Instead, start by making small, gradual steps towards healthy eating—like adding a salad to dinner every night or swapping out French fries for steamed vegetables—rather than one big drastic switch.
 As small changes become habit, you can continue to add more healthy choices.

 Eat the rainbow.
 Serve and encourage consumption of a wide variety of fruits and vegetables.
 This should include red (beets, tomatoes), orange (carrots, squash), yellow (potatoes, bananas), green (lettuce, broccoli) and so on—just like eating a rainbow.

 Make breakfast a priority.
 Children who eat breakfast are less likely to be overweight or obese than those who skip the first meal of the day.
 It’s important to focus on healthy choices, though, like oatmeal, fresh fruit, whole grain cereal high in fiber and low in sugar, and low-fat milk instead of sugary cereals, donuts, or toaster pastries.